Tom Hoge Betting Profile: The Sentry - PGA TOUR

 1 Min Read

-Tom Hoge looks to improve upon his third-place finish in 2023's tournament when he begins play in the 2024 The Sentry at Plantation Course at Kapalua January 4-7.
+Tom Hoge looks to improve upon his third-place finish in 2023's tournament when he hits the links in the 2024 The Sentry at Plantation Course at Kapalua January 4-7.

 The Sentry Tournament & Course Info